 - Point the telescope at an easy-to-find land object such as the top of a telephone pole or a distant mountain or tower.
 Look through the eyepiece in the diagonal mirror and turn the focuser knob (23) until the image is sharply focused.
-Center the object precisely in the eyepiece's field of view. - Look through the red dot viewfinder.
-Turn one or more of the viewfinder's alignment screws (3) until the red dot precisely over the same object as you centered in the eyepiece.
+Center the object precisely in the eyepiece's field of view. - 2.
+Turn on the red dot viewfinder using the switch on the side of the finder. - Without moving the telescope, look through the red dot viewfinder.
+Turn one or more of the viewfinder's alignment screws

+(3) until the red dot is precisely over the same object as you centered in the eyepiece.

-Check this alignment at night on a celestial object, such as the Moon or a bright star, and use the red dot viewfinder's alignment screws to make any necessary refinements.
+Check this alignment at night on a celestial object, such as the Moon or a bright star, and use the viewfinder's alignment screws to make any necessary refinements.